Sorry, you need to enable JavaScript to visit this website.

 5 min read

-Good music can improve anyone’s mood, your canine friends included!
-Some tunes might encourage us to put on our dancing shoes, while others have the downright power to put us to sleep, that’s just the magic of it.
-But there’s more to music than this — if your pooch often experiences anxiety and shows signs of stress, playing relaxing music for dogs might be a good option to consider when trying to get them to calm down.
+Good music can improve anyone’s mood, our canine friends included!
+Some tunes might encourage us to put on our dancing shoes, while others have the calming abilities to put us to sleep - that’s just the magic of it.
+But there can be more to music than this — if your pup often experiences anxiety and shows signs of stress, playing certain types of music might be a good option to consider when trying to help them relax and settle down.

-Like most dog owners, you probably dread the thought of your furry friend having to go through the ordeal of loud and stressful noises like the sound of thunder or fireworks.
-Although the idea of using soothing music for dogs to combat stress and anxiety might be unconventional, studies have shown that music can indeed have a positive impact on a dog’s behaviour.
-Read on to learn more about how you can help your dog better navigate stressful experiences and what types of sounds and music are best for calming them.
+While the idea of using soothing music for dogs to combat stress and anxiety might seem unconventional, studies have shown that music can in many cases have a positive impact on a dog’s behaviour.
+Read on to learn more about what types of sounds and music are best for calming them and how you may be able to use them as part of a strategy to help them navigate potentially stressful experiences.

 Do dogs enjoy soothing music?

 Absolutely!
 Dogs, like humans, are drawn to different patterns of sounds, tempos, and rhythms.
-Although they can’t perceive certain pitches because of their limited hearing range, they will enjoy the noises and respond to them, regardless of whether they’re pups or adult dogs.
+Although they can’t perceive certain pitches because of a different hearing range to us, they can still enjoy the noises and respond to them, regardless of whether they’re pups or adult dogs.
 In fact, some music has been created specifically for dogs which is meant to provide them comfort in anxious situations.

 What’s the best music to calm dogs?

-It’s not just classical music that can have a soothing effect on your pooch, though.
-It might surprise you to know that reggae and soft rock are also favourites among our furry friends, as improbable as this might sound!
+During studies, there were very definite indications that dogs found gentle classical music soothing and calming.
+This canine love of classical music might not be unexpected, but it might surprise you to know that reggae and soft rock were also shown to be favourites among our furry friends, as improbable as this might sound!
 In fact, they seem to like these two genres more than classical music.
-So next time your dog needs a bit of unwinding, just crank up some Bob Marley, Phil Collins, or Fleetwood Mac and enjoy the chill out session!
+So next time your dog needs a bit of unwinding, search your 70s and 80s music collection, and crank up some Bob Marley, Phil Collins, or Fleetwood Mac and enjoy the chill out session!

 On top of a dose of Mozart or Bob Marley, relaxing music for dogs can also include background noises like the sounds of nature.
 The calmer the noise, the more soothing the effect is.